 Cases from The Department of Children and Family Services, also known as DCFS, are sometimes sent to Juvenile Court.
-DCFS investigations go to Juvenile Court for 2 main reasons:
+DCFS investigations go to Juvenile Court for two main reasons:

 - To get an order allowing DCFS to remove or keep children from returning to the parent's home